dominickfemia/hvac-toolkit/README.md

     y_pred_current += tree.predict(X_train)
 ```

-This loop mimics the boosting process: each tree is trying to predict the residual (error) from the previous approximation.
-Only a few boosting rounds are used in this demonstration for clarity.
-After this, model_trees would contain a sequence of trees that together form an ensemble.
+This loop mimics the gradient boosting process.
+Each tree learns to predict the residual error left by the previous model iteration.

-- **Applying the Ensemble:** Use the ensemble to predict new values.
-Essentially, sum the predictions of all the trees along with the initial prediction.
-For a given input $(\text{Re}, \epsilon/D)$:
+Over successive boosting rounds, these small corrective models collectively reduce error and improve prediction accuracy.
+In this demonstration, only a few boosting iterations are shown for clarity.
+After training, the variable model_trees holds the sequence of fitted trees that together form the final ensemble model, a simplified representation of how XGBoost builds its predictions.

+- **Applying the Ensemble**

+  Once the ensemble of trees has been trained, use it to **predict new values**.
+  Each tree contributes a small correction to the overall  prediction, which begins with the model's initial baseline estimate (often the mean of the target values).
+  For a given input pair *(Re, ε/D)*:

 ```
 def predict_ensemble(Re, rr):
     # Start with initial prediction